-Due to COVID-19, the New York State English as a Second Language Achievement Test (NYSESLAT) was not administered.
-As a result, English Language Learner Progress has not been calculated for the 2019-20 School Quality Reports.
+Due to COVID-19, the New York State English as a Second Language Achievement Test (NYSESLAT) was not administered to all students.
+As a result, English Language Learner Progress has not been calculated for the 2020-21 School Quality Reports.